 Yes.
 Many online wheat trading brokers offer clients leverage.
 If you are in the UK, Australia (as of April 2021), or Europe -leverage is capped at 1:10 as per ESMA rules.
 For residents of the USA, CFDs with leverage are banned, as per CTFC rules.

 How can I tell if a wheat trading broker is genuine?

-The easiest way to check out a broker's legitimacy is to make sure the trading platform is licensed by a respected regulatory body, such as ASIC or the FCA (for example).
+The easiest way to check out a broker's legitimacy is to make sure the trading platform is licensed by a respected regulatory body, such as ASIC, FCA, CySEC, and NBRB (for example).
 Disingenuous brokerage firms do not jump through the hoops required for a license - to then disobey the rules and risk a hefty fine or worse.